If you can’t find the answer to your question below or in the FAQs then please contact us at support@stack.services

 If you want more eyes on your ePoster, you need to make it stand out!
 Luckily, your Learning Toolbox Stack is highly customizable and interactive.
 Take advantage of this by linking/uploading videos, weblinks, additional documents, link between your other ePosters, and much more!
 The guides on the Support Page (demo video, written guide, webinar recording) explain how to do this.

-Here you can find links to the key emails we have sent to the NASS 2022 ePoster support mailing list.
+Here you will find links to the key emails we have sent to the NASS 2023 ePoster support mailing list.

 Many conferences are now using Learning Toolbox to present, share and discuss research.
 We have seen some great examples of ePosters/stacks created by authors attending these conferences.
 The 3 minute video below explores some of the great ePosters made by authors using Learning Toolbox.